 Most people with coronavirus (COVID-19) experience mild symptoms that can be managed at home without medical intervention.

 Take paracetamol to ease discomfort and reduce your temperature.
 You can also take ibuprofen if necessary.
 Drink plenty of fluids and get lots of rest.
 If you have a cough lie on your side or sit upright rather than lying on your back.
 Try a teaspoon of honey and drink warm fluids.
 If you are experiencing breathlessness turn the heating down or try opening a window (don’t use a fan as this can spread the virus).
 Keeping as relaxed as possible can help.
 Try breathing slowly through your nose and out through your mouth, relaxing your shoulders, and sitting upright and comfortably in a chair.
 You can find more tips and information at NHS guidance on managing symptoms at home.

 Feeling breathless can be a sign of a more serious coronavirus infection.
 If you feel breathless and it's getting worse, get medical advice from the NHS 111 online coronavirus service.

-It’s important that you complete the reporting form at the top of this page if you have symptoms of coronavirus, have received a positive test result, or are having to self isolate because of contact with others, so that you can let us know if you need any help, support or further advice.
-If you prefer you can call 0113 8128507 or send an email to
+It’s important that you complete the reporting form if you have symptoms of coronavirus, have received a positive test result, or are having to self isolate because of contact with others, so that you can let us know if you need any help, support or further advice.
+If you prefer you can:

 NHS Volunteer Responders can also help you while you have to stay at home (self-isolate).